“There are many ways to treat hot flushes and vaginal

 Hormone Therapy

-Is hormone therapy (HT) one of the most effective treatments for hot flushes?
+Is hormone therapy (HT) or menopausal hormone therapy (MHT) the most effective treatments for hot flushes?

-In Menopause Management Options: Menopausal Hormone Therapy – How Does MHT Work? the (Australian) Jean Hailes for Women’s Health (JH) note:
+In Menopause Management Options: Menopausal Hormone Therapy – How Does MHT Work? the (Australian) Jean Hailes for Women’s Health (JH) elaborate on:

 Hot Flushes Treatment

-“There are many ways to treat hot flushes and vaginal dryness, but no other treatment has been shown to be as effective as oestrogen replacement therapy”.2
+“There are many ways to treat hot flushes and vaginal dryness, but no other treatment has been shown to be as effective as oestrogen replacement therapy”.3

 Uterus